SheepTester/uxdy/README.md

 - **Looking up the lecture location for a class.** I'll crash ECE 100.
 Where is it?
 I'm too lazy to sign into WebReg, and searching up courses on there is slow.
 (Feature: search courses by course code, list meeting times/locations for a course.)
 - **Getting the start and end dates of each quarter.** The internship application asks when I'm available to start.
 When does spring end?
 I'm too lazy to find that enrollment calendar website.
 (Feature: calendar view with quarters marked out.)
 - **Converting between month/day dates and quarter weeks.** May 15, what week is that?
 (Feature: calendar view with week numbers.)
+- **Determining when a professor is free.** I want to schedule a meeting with my professor.
+When might they be free?
+(Feature: calendar view for a professor.
+Note: this might have privacy implications, tread carefully.)

 Features to add: